SandersKM/smFRET-analysis-pipelines/README.md

 ## histogramMaker.py

-The main function, `make_histograms`, makes all individual and stacked FRET histograms from `FRETresult.dat` files.
+The main function, `make_histograms`, makes all individual and stacked FRET histograms from `FRETresult.dat` files (where the data to be plotted is the first column of the data file).
+The program automatically scales the data so that the first histogram peak occurs at x = 0.
 The file itself has lots of comments, so you should be able to customize the aestetics of the histograms fairly easily.
 Examples of an individual and stacked histogram are below.

 ![individual histogram](https://github.com/SandersKM/smFRET-analysis-pipelines/blob/master/Example_images/individual/histogram.png "Individual Histogram")